tkhamez/neucore/backend/README.md

 ### ESI routes

-The `/api/app/v1/esi` endpoint uses a blacklist to block requests to publicly accessible ESI routes.
+The `/api/app/v1/esi` endpoint uses a denylist to block requests to publicly accessible ESI routes.
 This list can be regenerated with:

 ```